clinical-biomarkers/biomarker-partnership/data_dictionary/README.md

 ## Generating a Schema

-The `process_dictionary.py` script takes as input the data dictionary
+The `process_dictionary.py` script takes as input the data dictionary JSON and produces a JSON schema.

 If applicable, in the project root directory, update the `conf.json` file with the updated version number.